alblue/scripts/README.md

 docker image locally; these will be used to automatically populate the docker images on first use.

-Git hooks are available for certain commands; `command-pre-commit` can be symlinked into `.git/hooks/pre-commit` for example.

 * [ctags](ctags) - Generate ctags automatically when switching branches
 * [jq](jq) - Command-line JSON processor
 * [perf](perf) - Allows perf commands to be run under a Docker image